 Rochester Urban Fellows

 Students serve with local community organizations for approximately 30 hours per week to create, expand, or support a number of different initiatives.
-Fellowship placements are in a variety of fields, including education, health care, economic development, environmental stewardship and sustainability, youth work, community building, public safety, and housing.
 Previous projects include:

-- Leveraging resources to sustain and utilize a community teaching garden
+- Engaging youth in a community teaching garden

 - Developing a sustainable diabetes group visit program